jasperbogers/pokemon-roller/README.md

 You can download the game, figure out a way to host it (I suggested AWS S3 with static website hosting), open `game.html` in your browser and off you go!

-# demo

-A playable version of the game is deployed as a static website on AWS S3 at https://homebrew-games.s3.eu-central-1.amazonaws.com/game.html

 # credits

 Original game: "Nanonauten in actie" by Clyde Hatter for Coderdojo (http://www.nano-tips.com/volledigecode/).